ccnmtl/mediathread/README.markdown

 7. The default database is not very useful.
 You'll need to create a course and some users.
 Login with the superuser you created in Step #5.

+8. Navigate to /admin/.
+Click Courses.

-8. Click the 'Create a Course' link.
+9. Click the 'Add Course +' link.
     - Click the "+" to make a group.
 Name it something like "test_course"
     - Click the "+" to make a faculty group.
 Name it something like "test_course_faculty"
         - In the "Add users to group" field...